STRATEGY FOCUS

 - Create a list of question starters for students to use until they can create questions on their own.

-- Discuss that the goal is to paraphrase and question in order to help the presenter determine his/her own answers.
+- Discuss that the goal is to paraphrase and question in order to help the presenter determine their own answers.
 The goal is not to provide examples of previous experiences or solutions.

 - Give students opportunities to practice paraphrasing before using this strategy.